strawstack/SnakeMath/README.md

 **examples.py**: Run this file with `python examples.py`.
 This file will run some demo expressions, and print the output to the console.

 **SnakeMath.py**: This file is the python implementation of SnakeMath.

+# Dev Notes

+- [ ] Implement nested bracket.
+    - [ ] If bracket encountered inside bracket then push new bracket index to a stack